radiantlogic-v8/documentation-ido/documentation/mcp-server/quickstart-tutorial.md

    ![n8n canvas with the Open Chat button highlighted next to the When chat message received node](./Media/screenshot-022.png)

-2. In the chat panel, type a question about a person you know exists in IDO.
+2. In the chat panel, type a question about a person you know exists in Identity Observability.
 For example:

    > Give me a quick summary of `<a.colleague@example.com>` — manager, department, risk level.

    ![n8n chat panel with the example prompt typed in the input box](./Media/screenshot-023.png)

-If everything is configured correctly, the agent responds with real IDO data for that identity.
+If everything is configured correctly, the agent responds with real Identity Observability data related to that person.
 If the response fails or the agent invents data, use the troubleshooting section below.

 ### Troubleshooting (n8n)